Greg Rucka: Career

 Rucka wrote the screenplay for the "Crossfire" segment in the direct-to-DVD anime Batman: Gotham Knight, in which Crispus Allen, a character he created, appears.
 In 2009, Rucka and artist Eddy Barrows took over Action Comics as the title moved its focus from Superman to Kryptonian heroes Nightwing and Flamebird in the aftermath of the "New Krypton" story arc.
 As well as writing Action Comics, Rucka co-wrote the main New Krypton 12 part series with Superman writer James Robinson.

 At Wondercon 2010 Rucka announced he would part ways with DC Comics to focus on his own projects, in part because of DC's failure to keep him on as writer of Wonder Woman: Earth One as promised.
 Rucka then wrote The Punisher for Marvel Comics.

 On July 11, 2011, Rucka launched the webcomic Lady Sabre and the Pirates of the Ineffable Aether, a steampunk adventure series illustrated by Rick Burchett.
 New installments appear every Monday and Thursday.
 In May 2013, Rucka launched a Kickstarter campaign to fund the publication of a print edition of Lady Sabre, and achieved their initial funding goal of $27,500 within eight hours.

 He wrote the creator-owned series, Black Magick, which was drawn by Nicola Scott and published by Image Comics.
 The Rucka/Scott creative team produced a new Wonder Woman series for DC Comics in June 2016 as part of the DC Rebirth relaunch.
 Rucka concluded his run on Wonder Woman as of issue #25.

 In 2017, Rucka wrote the creator-owned series The Old Guard, which was drawn by Leandro Fernandez, colored by Daniela Miwa and published by Image Comics.
 In March 2017, Skydance Media picked up the rights to adapt the comic into a film with the same name.
 Rucka wrote the film's script.
 The film was released on Netflix in July 2020.

 In July 2019, Rucka began writing the Lois Lane 12-issue limited series with artist Mike Perkins.
 In December 2019, Rucka began writing a second volume of The Old Guard called The Old Guard: Force Multiplied.

+In August 2023 Netflix released Heart of Stone, an action-thriller starring Gal Gadot whose story was conceived by Rucka, and whose script was written by Rucka and Allison Schroeder.

 Appearances in media

 Rucka was featured as a character in the CSI: Crime Scene Investigation comic book mini-series Dying in the Gutters, where he accidentally killed comics gossip columnist Rich Johnston while attempting to kill Joe Quesada over his perceived role in the cancellation of Gotham Central.

-Rucka is one of several professional comics whose names were used for characters in an episode of the ninth season of the BBC police drama New Tricks.
+Rucka is one of several professional comic artists whose names were used for characters in an episode of the ninth season of the BBC police drama New Tricks.